 Morning Book Club – Last Wednesday of the month, 9:30 – 11:30 am

-Contact Janet L. for more information on the morning book club.
-Click on the link below to see the selections for the 2017/18 year.
+Contact the office or Janet L. for more information on the morning book club.

 Evening Book Club – 3rd Monday of the month, 7:00 – 8:30 pm

-Contact Felicity B. for more information about the evening book club.
+Contact the office or Felicity B. for more information about the evening book club.

 The Pastoral Care Team operates in response to the identified need to formalize pastoral care within the church.
 The committee serves to comfort and care both for those who provide pastoral care at St. Giles and for individuals in our congregation and community.
 This we do in the love and power of our Lord Jesus Christ.
 The Pastoral Care Team also provides Session with an understanding of current pastoral care issues and how they are being handled.
-Currently we have six caregivers in our group and we would welcome more participation by additional people.
-The team currently visits about thirty members of our congregation who are in hospitals, seniors’ residences, nursing homes or their own private homes.
 The Pastoral Care Team seeks out people who have an aptitude for this type of ministry, and then provides support to and on-going training for our caregivers.
 The team also tries to create new forms of pastoral care appropriate to membership gifts and levels of comfort and experience.
-To make pastoral care at St. Giles a multi-generational activity, we try to enlist a wide range of age groups and communicate frequently with our minister.

 The Leading with Care program is mandated by the Presbyterian Church in Canada.
 All groups and people within the congregation and all outside groups who use the premises fall under its purview.
 The program is intended to minimize the risks to all persons who participate in our activities and ministries and/or use our premises.
 This includes children and adults whether capable or handicapped, whether involved as leaders or participants.
 Particular emphasis is put on our work with children, youth and vulnerable adults.
 Under this program, modifications have been made to various parts of our premises to eliminate identified physical risks.
 Additionally, procedures have been implemented governing those persons involved in leadership, teaching, assisting, visiting or being present with those who might be at risk.
 The application of the program is under constant review as activities and people change.

 The role of the Mission and Outreach Committee is to lead and empower the people of St. Giles in opportunities to respond as a Christian force to the needs of the community and the world.
 We do this by informing the congregation of needs that have come to our attention within the community and around the world.
 We engage the congregation in ministry of active Christian service through specific projects, locally and globally.
 Within our local community, St. Giles donates food, labour and financial help to local community food assistance organizations, such as The Inn of the Good Shepherd.
+Help is always welcome to prepare food for the Inn on our scheduled days.
+A food collection bin is available at the church for dropping off non-perishable food and hygiene items.
 At Christmas we fill hampers of food and gifts for families within Sarnia.
-St. Giles contributes financially and has representation on the Board of Directors of NeighbourLink, a cooperative effort of Sarnia churches for individuals and families who need assistance with everyday items or services.
 Worldwide, St. Giles supports Presbyterian World Service & Development, the official development and relief agency of the Presbyterian Church in Canada.
-Families and individuals in St. Giles support the education of eight children at Dr. Graham’s Homes in Kalimpong, India.
+Families and individuals in St. Giles support the education of children at Dr. Graham’s Homes in Kalimpong, India.
 We also financially support the Canadian Foodgrains Bank, a Christian food aid and development organization.
 Help is always needed to prepare food and bake for the Inn of the Good Shepherd.
-Contact Felicity B. at the church for more information.
-Donations to any of the organizations are always welcome.
-Just go to their websites to find out more about them and to make a donation.
+Donations are always welcome.

 As a service to members, there is a group that serves luncheons following a funeral at the request of the family.
 Receptions for people celebrating special anniversaries and birthdays are also provided on request.
 In times of celebration or times of illness, our members are not forgotten.
 A card secretary sends cards on behalf of the congregation to people who are celebrating special occasions or times of illness or loss.
 We also connect with students who are away at college or university through cards and other mailings.